Experience the Ancient Art of Acupuncture

 Acupuncture is a traditional Chinese medical treatment technique believed to have been practised as from as much as 4000 years ago.
 It involves the insertion of a number of extremely fine needles into various points along the body’s network of acupuncture channels.
 Whilst truly ancient, its flexible theoretical framework means the practise is still relevant in addressing the illnesses of our current time.

-Christopher Booth is a registered acupuncturist who has been practising this method since the late nineties.
-He prides himself on providing patients with expert help and effective treatments for a range of conditions.
+Dr Christopher Booth is a registered acupuncturist who has been practising this method since the late nineties.
+He prides himself on providing patients with expert help and solutions for a range of conditions.

 In Chinese medical theory, each internal organ is connected with an external qi (energy) pathway.
 The stimulation of points along these pathways can influence the functioning of the internal organ, along with its associated tissues and relationships with other organs.

 Put simply, any abnormalities to the flow of energy through these channels, such as a stagnation or blockage, may result in pain, disease or a number of other symptoms.
 Needling points along these channels removes the blockages and promotes a clear flow of energy, which in turn encourages health.

 What are the benefits of acupuncture?